 Cantors lead the assembly in sung prayer.
 Schedules are prepared quarterly throughout the year and are based on your personal schedule and preference.
 Practices are held during the week and prior to your scheduled Mass time.

 Instrumentalists assist in leading the assembly by providing support to the congregational singing.
 All instruments are welcome.
 Practices are scheduled during the week and prior to your Mass time.

 For more information or to join the Music Ministry,

 please contact the Parish Office at (816) 436-0880.

 "They lifted up their voice with the trumpets and cymbals and instruments of music and praised the Lord..."
 (2 Chronicles 5: 13b)

 We are all called to be active participants in the Eucharist.
-The renewal of the Roman Missal three years ago carried out in accordance with the decrees of the Second Vatican Ecumenical Council took great care to ensure that all the faithful may actively participate in the celebration of the Eucharist.
-All of the faithful, by virtue of their baptized status, have the right and duty to this "full, conscious and active participation" that is required by the very nature of the Liturgy.
-We need to make certain that we are not only saying the parts of the Mass, but singing them also.
+The renewal of the Roman Missal three years ago, carried out in accordance with the decrees of the Second Vatican Ecumenical Council, took great care to ensure that all the faithful may actively participate in the celebration of the Eucharist.
+All of the faithful, by virtue of their baptized status, have the right and duty to this "full, conscious, and active participation" that is required by the very nature of the Liturgy.
+We need to make certain that we are not only saying the parts of the Mass but also singing them.

 The Christian faithful who come together as one in expectation of the Lord's coming are instructed by the Apostle Paul to sing together psalms, hymns and spiritual canticles (Con.
 3: 16).
 Singing is the sign of the heart's joy (Acts 2: 46).
 Thus St. Augustine says rightly, "Singing is for one who loves," and there is also an ancient proverb: "Whoever sings well prays twice over."
 (The Roman Missal, 3rd Edition).